AnjanC0des/Notes/Development/JsRefresher.md

 }
 ```

-For loop and for-of loop were touched upon.
+For loop, for-in loop and for-of loop were touched upon.

 ```js
 //for loop example